-Average Number of Thoroughbreds: 80
+Average Number of Thoroughbreds: 10

-Fans have traveled to Our Mims from all 50 states and 20 countries.
+Fans have traveled to Our Mims from all 50 states and more than 20 countries.
 Visitors are welcome by appointment to see the Haven’s residents and walk the cemetery, where almost all of the Haven’s past horses have been buried.
 Each grave is marked with a stone and plaque indicating the horse’s name and birth and death dates.
 In warmer months, beautiful flowers adorn the memorial garden.

 On May 7, 2017, the ashes of 1986 champion older male Turkoman were interred in the cemetery, and in 2020 a memorial stone for Jeanne was placed in the cemetery and was later flanked by her two best boys, Elmhurst (31) and Two Bits (26), whom she had since he was a yearling.